capital-G/supercollider-wiki/Installing-SuperCollider-on-Ubuntu-systems.md

     git clone https://github.com/supercollider/sc3-plugins.git

+Cloning the repository will create a folder called **sc3-plugins** containing the source code.
-Although for installation purposes, it doesn't matter where in the file system you clone the repository, you will obviously need write access there.
+For installation purposes, it doesn't matter where in the file system you clone the repository.
+However, do not clone it into the **PluginLocation**, that will lead to the IDE beeing confused about where to look for the plugins (because after installation you would have both the cloned **sc3-plugins** folder and the built plugins in the **PluginLocation**).
+You can clone it for example in /home/user/programs, or any other location in the file system.
+It is essential though, that you have write access there.
 If you don't, when you attempt to clone you will see the error:

     fatal: could not create work tree dir 'sc3-plugins'.: Permission denied

-Cloning the repository will create a folder called **sc3-plugins** containing the source code.
 ### Getting the submodules
 From within **sc3-plugins**, run the following: